afontaine/ECE421/sparse_matrix/Questions.md

    sparse matrix?

-   Since storage and insertion is the focus of performance a simple key-value-pair system like a Hash in Ruby would allow for minimal storage O(m), where m is number of non-zero elements and O(1) insertion.
+   Since storage and insertion is the focus of performance a simple key-value-pair system like a Hash (or Hash of Hashes) in Ruby would allow for minimal storage O(m), where m is number of non-zero elements and O(1) insertion.
    The key would be the serialized location (eg: "row,column") and the value would be the value of that location in the matrix.
 It would be simple to wrap this Hash in a custom class that takes in the row and column separately and serializes it into the appropriate key internally.

 9. Design Patterns are common tricks which normally enshrine good practice.
    Explain the design patterns: Delegate and Abstract Factory Explain how you